-The Resource Centre will be available shortly for the conference delegates.
-This will include podcasts of the presentations, photos and some PowerPoint presentations.
+The Resource Centre is now available for the conference delegates.
+This includes podcasts of the presentations, photos and some PowerPoint presentations.
 Please do not hesitate to contact the Conference Secretariat should you have any questions.

 - Navigating the service system